llobato/docs/docs/other/install-gwms-factory.md

 Entries are **grid endpoints** (Compute Elements) that can accept job requests and run pilots (which will run user jobs).
 Each needs to be configured to go to a specific **gatekeeper**.

-An example test entry is provided in the configuration file.
+An example test entry is provided in the GlideinWMS configuration file.
 At the very least, you will need to modify the entry line:

       :::xml
       %RED%# These lines are from the configuration of v 3.x%ENDCOLOR%